mgechev/revive/README.md

 ### Configuration

 `revive` can be configured with a TOML file.
-Here's a sample configuration with explanation for the individual properties:
+Here's a sample configuration with an explanation of the individual properties:

 ```toml
 # When set to false, ignores files with "GENERATED" header, similar to golint